 - Is it wall mounted, a floor model, or both?

 - Does it fold up for easy storage?

 Why use Fans for Gym Workouts?

 Unless you have a ventilated garage hooked up to your HVAC system, you absolutely need some kind of fan for your garage gym.
 Your garage may not be insulated so just standing in it may be too uncomfortable to bear – let along working out in it.
-A good fan like the ones on our list of the best fans for garage gyms will help keep you cooler and make your workouts more productive.
+A good fan, like the ones on our list, will help keep you cooler and make your workouts more productive.